python-babel/flask-babel/docs/index.rst

 :meth:`~Babel.timezoneselector` function.

 If any of these methods return `None` the extension will automatically fall back to what's in the config.
-Furthermore for efficiency that function is called only once and the return value then cached.
-If you need to switch the language between a request, you can :func:`refresh` the cache.
+Furthermore, for efficiency that function is called only once and the return value then cached.
+If you need to switch the language within a request, you can :func:`refresh` the cache.

 Example selector functions::